Dan Price: Other ventures

+Price's first book, Worth It, was self-published in April 2020.
+In September 2020, he tweeted, "52% of young adults now live with their parents, the highest rate ever, surpassing even the Great Depression.
+The most educated (and most in debt) generation in history did everything they were supposed to and got this.
+The system.
+Does.
+Not.
+Work."
+The post went viral a year later; one instance of it was shared over 15,000 times.
+USA Today fact-checked the tweet and found it to be accurate as of its original posting date, although out of context; the COVID-19 pandemic was responsible for the sudden spike in this figure.
+One of Price's tweets, about Dick's Drive-In's high wages and low prices, was shared over 70,000 times.

+Price accused Twitter of "shadow muting" his account in June 2021, noting an over 90% decrease in tweet impressions and profile views, month over month.
+In July 2021, Price posted on LinkedIn in favor of work from home, saying that introverts benefit from it.

+In March 2022, Facebook flagged a screen shot of a Price Twitter post about oil company profits, which had gone viral on its platform, as part of its efforts to combat misinformation.
+PolitiFact wrote that Price's tweet was "mostly true," stating that "while it was correct in its assertion that oil companies have recorded record profits, it ignored that those gains followed pandemic-era losses."

+Reception

 In 2010, Price was honored as the National SBA Young Entrepreneur of the Year and was invited to the White House to meet President Barack Obama.
 He won GeekWire's Young Entrepreneur of the Year award in 2013.
 Entrepreneur magazine named him Entrepreneur of 2014.

-On March 16, 2015, Price was served at his house with a lawsuit initiated by his brother Lucas.
-The lawsuit alleged that Dan Price was overpaying himself and engaging in minority shareholder oppression.
-Price was accused of freezing Lucas out of major business decisions for their company in violation of their 2008 agreement to have two-person board meetings.

-On April 13, 2015, with reporters from The New York Times and NBC News in attendance, Price told Gravity Payments staff that he was raising the company's minimum salary to $70,000 and reducing his own compensation from $1.1 million to $70,000.
-The story quickly went viral.
-Price cited "High income improves evaluation of life but not emotional well-being," a 2010 paper by Daniel Kahneman and Angus Deaton of Princeton University, as motivation for his choice of the $70,000 minimum.

-Dan Price later admitted that some of the statements he made to the press about how he funded the wage raise at Gravity Payments were not true.
-In July 2016, the lawsuit filed by Lucas Price was concluded when King County Superior Court Judge Theresa B. Doyle ruled in favor of Dan Price on all counts.

 After the pay raise announcement, Price became a celebrity, making numerous television and magazine cover appearances, and reportedly earning at least $10,000 per public speaking appearance.
 Writing for Esquire magazine, Natasha Zarinsky called him "a folk hero for the age of inequality."
-The company said that employees contributed to buy a Tesla for Price as a show of gratitude, but two experienced employees in Gravity’s marketing department later said that Price himself came up with the Tesla gift idea, and no Gravity employees saw a reduction in their wages to pay for Price's car.
 Bernie Sanders appeared with Price on MSNBC and later tweeted, "At a time of massive wealth and income inequality in our country, Mr. Price set an example others should learn from."
 Robert Reich, the former United States Secretary of Labor, called Price "the one moral CEO in America" in a speech about the immorality of capitalism.
 An Upworthy article in November 2021 began, "Dan Price is the go-to example for business done right."
-The salary move also triggered a backlash, including from Rush Limbaugh and from some Gravity Payments clients who accused Price of communist or socialist motives.
-Two Gravity Payments employees resigned in protest.